 On December 1, 1743, German chemist Martin Heinrich Klaproth was born.
 Klaproth became well known a founder of analytical chemistry discovered uranium (1789), zirconium (1789), cerium (1803), and contributed to the identification of others.
 Although he did not isolate them as pure metal samples, he was able to recognize them as new elements.
-Martin Heinrich Klaproth worked at the council pharmacy in Quedlinburg, and later became assistant in various pharmacies in Hannover,…Read more
+Youth and Education Martin Heinrich Klaproth was born in Wernigerode as the child of a poor tailor.
+After attending…Read more

 You are here: Home › Post Tagged with: "cerium"